topolvm/pvc-autoresizer/docs/design.md

 ## Goal

-- Automatic resizing PersistentVolumeClaim(PVC).
+- PersistentVolumeClaims(PVCs) are automatically got resized when they are running out of free space.
-- Allow users to set parameters for automatically resizing using PVC annotations.
+- Users can configure resizing parameters for each PVC.
-- The target StorageClass(SC) can be specified using its annotations.
+- Users can enable this feature only for specific StorageClasses.

 ## Target